mmaismma/baha-blogs/_posts/hemis-to-padum-jhunglam-trek-via-lartse.md

 ---
-title: 'Hemis to Padum Trek: A Journey Through Ladakh''s Untamed Beauty'
+title: "Hemis to Padum Trek: A Journey Through Ladakh's Untamed Beauty"
 date: '2024-09-09'
 author: 'Anon'
 ---

-**Hemis to Padum Trek: A Journey Through Ladakh’s Untamed Beauty**
+# Hemis to Padum Trek: A Journey Through Ladakh’s Untamed Beauty

 The Hemis to Padum Trek is an exhilarating adventure that takes you through the heart of Ladakh’s rugged wilderness.
 Stretching across